-Today’s optical designs have overcome many of the problems that plagued early instrumentation, but reductions in size, weight, and power (SWaP) remain an ongoing goal.
-Now, researchers have developed a new imaging spectrometer with a significant reduction in SWaP while maintaining performance using innovative components.
+Many of the problems that plagued early instrumentation have been overcome in today’s optical designs, but size, weight, and power (SWaP) reductions remain an ongoing goal.
+Researchers have created a new imaging spectrometer using novel components that significantly reducing SWaP while maintaining performance.

 The current state of the art in imaging spectrometers is extremely high, but two types of improvements can be made to improve them.
 You can make them optically faster by lowering the f-number or making them smaller using innovative components, reducing the SWaP penalty.